LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   :mod:`cv2`'s `DISOpticalFlow`, and projects the displacement field on a predefined basis.

-  Refer to the `discorrel_basic.py <https://github.com/LaboratoireMecanique
-  Lille/crappy/blob/master/Examples/discorrel_basic.py>`_ example for a use case.

 - :ref:`GPU Correl`

-  Same as :ref:`DIS Correl` except the computation is done on a Cuda-compatible GPU.
+  Same as :ref:`DIS Correl` except the computation is performed on a Cuda-compatible GPU.

-  Refer to the `gpucorrel_fake_test.py <https://github.com/LaboratoireMecanique
-  Lille/crappy/blob/master/Examples/gpucorrel_fake_test.py>`_ example for a use case.

 Video-extensometry
 ++++++++++++++++++

-- :ref:`Video Extenso`
+- :ref:`Auto Drive`

-  Performs real-time video-extensometry on two to four dots and returns the `x` and `y` strains.

-  Refer to the `ve_fake_test.py <https://github.com/LaboratoireMecaniqueLille/
-  crappy/blob/master/Examples/ve_fake_test.py>`_ example for a use case.
+  Allows moving a camera performing video-extensometry and mounted on an actuator, so that the barycenter of the dots remains in the center of the image.

 - :ref:`DIC VE`